The next cohort is scheduled for the fall of 2023. A call for nominations will be announced in the spring of 2023.

 As a senior-level early childhood professional, this program takes an anti-racism approach to public policy knowledge and pairs it with your experience in the field to fortify your skills and elevate your advocacy on early childhood policy.
 This program considers nominated candidates who are reflective of the communities they serve in Illinois.

-Named after one of Erikson’s co-founders, this program is designed to enrich the perspective and enhance the capacity of diverse child advocates who are committed to racial equity and want to influence early childhood policy.
+Named after one of Erikson’s co-founders, Barbara T. Bowman, the Barbara Bowman Leadership Fellows (BBLF) program is designed to enrich the perspective and enhance the capacity of diverse early childhood leaders committed to advancing racial equity through policy and systems change.

-Fellows can expect an engaging, rigorous, and reflective experience with a thoughtful balance between theory and practice.
-Special attention is given to:
+Early childhood leaders participate in full-day seminars once a month October through July.
+You can expect an engaging, rigorous, and reflective experience with a thoughtful balance between theory and practice.

-Guest lecturers draw from a variety of early childhood policymakers and advocates who share their knowledge and experience.
-Monthly sessions build upon one another, and applied learning projects maximize fellows’ ability to analyze critical issues, expand skills, and cultivate a broader understanding of how policy and systems impact children and families in Illinois.
+Monthly sessions further your skills to analyze critical issues and cultivate a broader understanding of how policy and systems affect children and families in Illinois.

 With a deeper understanding of key early childhood policy issues and comprehensive insight into the intricacies of policymaking, you will complete the program ready to initiate change on a local, state or federal level.
 This program also boosts your capacity to ensure your organization is responsive to community needs, cultivating quality programs and ensuring equitable access to resources.

 During the course of the program, you will identify an issue in the early childhood field and, based on your experience and relevant data, develop policy recommendations that contributes to resolving the problem.
 Past recommendations focused on workforce issues, barriers to programs and services, systems alignment and more.